Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Experimental set-up

 \section{Experimental set-up}

-Injecting faults directly into real hardware is complex; virtual platforms and simulators simplify the development of fault injection modules and the subsequent data collection task thanks to their design flexibility and profiling capabilities.
+Injecting faults directly into real hardware is complex \cite{6962073,9962356}; virtual simulators simplify the development of fault injection modules and the subsequent data collection task \cite{Papadimitriou:2021aa,Chatzidimitriou:2016aa,Benso:2007aa}.
 For this reason, simulation-based fault injection was used to collect data. \autoref{fig:setup} summarizes the basic building blocks of the implemented experimental design.

-Since the goal is to analyze microarchitecture level attributes, the \textit{gem5} simulator was used to emulate the hardware substrate \cite{Binkert:2011aa}. \textit{gem5} is a modular simulation platform encompassing system-level architecture and processor microarchitecture.
-The high simulation throughput and profiling capabilities of \textit{gem5} are important for gathering significant data.
-Experiments were performed by simulating the full-system system stack, modeling the hardware through the \textit{AtomicSimpleCPU} model available in \textit{gem5} configured to emulate the x86 Instruction Set Architecture (ISA).
-The software stack included a Linux kernel and a target application.
-Three MiBench \cite{Guthaus:2001aa} applications were considered: \textit{qsort}, \textit{basicmath} and \textit{bitcount}.

-\textit{gem5} alone does not allow to perform fault injection.
-This task was accomplished using \textit{FIMSIM}, an add-on to gem5 that enables fault injections of permanent (stack-at) faults, single bit upsets (SBU), and multiple bit upsets (MBU) in different microprocessor structures (i.e., intRF, specialRF, ALU, ITB, DTB, Bypass, PC) \cite{Yalcin:2011aa}.
-This paper analyzed SBU in the integer register file (intRF).
-After the fast-forward cycle required to boot the operating system, faults were injected at random locations and time intervals during the execution of the application. \textit{gem5} enables monitoring of the internal state of the microprocessor in two different ways:

-\begin{enumerate} \item \textit{Checkpoints}: snapshots of the hardware architecture, containing all the internal values at a certain clock tick. \item \textit{Stats}: performance counters that profile the number of internal events, such as cache misses, jumps, accesses to memory, and so on.
-They can be periodically dumped into a dedicated file. \end{enumerate}

-To speed up the experiments, every fault injection run started from a checkpoint collected at the end of the fast-forward cycle corresponding to the end of the Linux boot process (CPs).
-Several \textit{Stats} (S1, S2, ..., Sn) were collected during the simulation to consider the time dimension when building the final dataset.
-Finally, the effect of the faults was classified by comparing the last checkpoint of the fault injection run (CPn) with the one of a golden execution (CPe).
-Injection experiments were labeled based on three categories: \begin{enumerate} \item \textit{Crash}: the program completely stops working and exits.
-This is the most straightforward case to detect; there is no need for a dedicated system to recognize it.
-Therefore it is discarded for the analysis. \item \textit{Faulty execution}: the program terminates, but its outcome is wrong. \item \textit{Benign execution}: even if there was a fault, the program's outcome is correct. \end{enumerate}